Principal Decomposition with Nested Submanifolds: Application to single-cell RNA sequencing data

 Prior to dimensionality reduction and subsequent analysis, the data undergoes further processing.
 To ensure the accurate estimation of principal directions, we initially remove outliers.
 We calculate the pairwise Euclidean distance between sample points, construct a neighbourhood network with $r = 6$, and eliminate points with fewer than 25 neighbours.
 This refinement process results in 6,528 samples remaining for further analysis.
 The distribution of these samples is summarized in the Appendix and illustrated through a two-dimensional t-distributed stochastic neighbour embedding in Figure \ref{fig:Real-tsne}(a).
 Compared to the original sample set (refer to Figure 1b in \citep{scRNAData}), this process predominantly excludes most Enteroendocrine and Tuft cells, as they are positioned farther from the majority of cells and exhibit a broader spread.
 Although the clustering of cells appears distinct, there is potential for further enhancement.

-To enhance the clustering results, further analysis is conducted on the cleaned data set using our proposed method, principal component analysis, and principal nested spheres.
+To further examine the low-dimensional geometric organization of the cleaned data set, we apply our proposed method, principal component analysis, and principal nested spheres.
 In our method, we set the radius to $r = 6$, and sequentially fit submanifolds with codimensions ranging from 1 to 12.
+Here $r$ controls the locality, or smoothing scale, of the construction, and the present choice is used to retain local neighborhoods with sufficient support for stable local covariance estimation while remaining local in the data cloud.
+Different fixed values of $r$ would correspond to different smoothing scales and hence to different nested hierarchies.
 For principal component analysis, we compute the covariance matrix of the samples and project the samples onto linear subspaces of dimensions 1 to 12.
 To apply principal nested spheres to this data set, we normalize each sample, use the unit vectors on $\cS^{12}$ as inputs for the algorithm to fit nested spheres with dimensions 1 to 11, and then restore the norms of the output vectors to their original values.
-Eventually, we obtain projections of the samples in various dimensions using different methods for cluster analysis and method comparison.
+Eventually, we obtain projections of the samples in various dimensions using different methods.
+Rather than searching for a single optimal dimension, we use these representations to study how broad cell-type separation, lower-dimensional biological backbone structure, and finer subclass refinement appear at different levels of the hierarchy.